pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_overview.md

 ### Run the app

+- Launch the project
-- Launch the project, play in editor, press P to publish, and observe the Output Log.
+- Press P to publish “Hello, World!” and observe logs on both publisher/subscriber instances

-#### Cross-platform testing

-- Test on multiple platforms to verify real-time behavior.

 ## Complete example